Sequential Non-Bayesian Persuasion: Introduction

-The second strand contains papers in which information revelation is sequential.
-This is by now a large literature and we only mention a few of the more closely related works.
-In \cite{su2021bayesian} and \cite{ni2023sequential} the sender is restricted to a limited set of experiments and can therefore benefit from sending multiple signals. \cite{zhang2024receiver} studies a model in which the receiver is rationally inattentive, showing that sequential persuasion can endogenously arise in this case. \cite{le2019persuasion} and \cite{escude2023slow} consider a sender that sequentially provides information to a receiver subject to an exogenous constraint on the rate of information transmission.
+Another strand of related literature contains papers in which information revelation is sequential; this is by now a large literature and we only mention a few of the more closely related works.
+In \cite{su2021bayesian} and \cite{ni2023sequential}, the sender is restricted to a limited set of experiments and can therefore benefit from sending multiple signals. \cite{zhang2024receiver} studies a model in which the receiver is rationally inattentive, showing that sequential persuasion can endogenously arise in this case. \cite{le2019persuasion} and \cite{escude2023slow} consider a sender who sequentially provides information to a receiver subject to an exogenous constraint on the rate of information transmission.
 Several papers \citep{li2021sequential, koessler2022long, wu2023sequential} study the equilibrium of BP games with multiple senders who move sequentially.
 These papers and the rest of the literature restrict attention to Bayesian agents.